MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri
  [in] *iTab*
- Indice in base zero della scheda da controllare.
+ Indice a base zero della scheda da controllare.

 ### <a name="return-value"></a>Valore restituito
  Diverso da zero se la scheda specificata è visibile; in caso contrario 0.